-Within seven months, the company's main shop went from the negative profit situation to post an 8%+ operating margin.
+Within seven months, the company's main shop went from a negative profit situation to post an 8%+ operating margin.
 Gains in a number of performance areas contributed to the financial improvement.

 - Goodwill, the variance between required work inputs and the job quotes including parts and labor, declined from 2.3% to 0.2% of sales.

-- Rework as a percent of sales declined from 5.1% to 1.2%.
+- Rework as a percentage of sales declined from 5.1% to 1.2%.
 The service department’s effective billing rate, a measure of labor efficiency not previously tracked, improved dramatically as well.

 - More accurate quoting also improved customer satisfaction.

 Results: Within seven months the company’s main shop had went from the negative profit situation to post an 8%-plus operating margin.